 Even with proper maintenance, your RV battery will eventually need to be replaced.
 Here are a few clear indicators that it’s time for a replacement:

-If your battery no longer holds a charge or drains quickly, it's a sign of aging.
+If you notice that your battery has a significant decrease in runtime, it may be time to replace it.
 Lead-acid batteries typically lose capacity after 2-3 years.
 LiFePO4 batteries may last 3,000-5,000 charge cycles with over 5 years.

 For example, Redodo's RV batteries could last 4,000-15,000 cycles (about 10 years).